thcolas/azure-docs/articles/active-directory/device-management-hybrid-azuread-joined-devices-setup.md

 ### Windows current devices

 - For devices running the Windows desktop operating system, we recommend using Windows 10 Anniversary Update (version 1607) or later.
-- The registration of Windows current devices **is** supported in non-federated environments such as password hash sync configurations.
+- The registration of Windows current devices **is** supported in non-federated environments such as password hash sync configurations or pass-through authentication.

 ### Windows down-level devices